toml-lang/toml/README.md

 Non-negative integer values may also be expressed in hexadecimal, octal, or binary.
 In these formats, leading `+` is not allowed and leading zeros are allowed (after the prefix).
-Hex values are case insensitive.
+Hex values are case-insensitive.
 Underscores are allowed between digits (but not between the prefix and the value).

 ```toml